Jancy-2006/tic-tac-toe/README.md

-#  Tic Tac Toe Game.
+#  Tic Tac Toe Game..

 A simple and interactive Tic Tac Toe game built using **HTML, CSS, and JavaScript**.